-"Advertisement" means any message appearing in the print media, on television, on radio, or on an online platform, that constitutes a contribution or expenditure under Chapter 9.3 (§ 24.2-945 et seq.) or is an electioneering communication.
-"Advertisement" shall does not include novelty items authorized by a candidate including, but not limited to, pens, pencils, magnets, and buttons to be attached to wearing apparel.
+"Advertisement" means any message appearing in the print media, on television, on radio, or on an online platform, that (i) constitutes a contribution or expenditure under Chapter 9.3 (§ 24.2-945 et seq.), (ii) is an electioneering communication, or (iii) expressly advocates for the passage or defeat of a referendum.
+"Advertisement" shall does not include novelty items authorized by a candidate, including, but not limited to, pens, pencils, magnets, and buttons to be attached to wearing apparel.